Contact Allie Fennema at 796-3367 or firstname.lastname@example.org

 Due to the pandemic, the Dementia Caregiver Support group will not be meeting January - April 2021.
 Instead, we are providing an alternative option of mailings* each month related to the following topics:

-January: Practical ways to cope with caregiver burnout and stress.
-As well as, helpful ways to get through the winter / holiday months
+January: Practical ways to cope with caregiver burnout and stress as well as, helpful ways to get through the winter months

-February: How to re-integrate into social activities safely with our loved one and COVID-19.
+February: How to re-integrate into social activities safely with our loved one.
 How to stay safe and sane throughout this COVID season.
 How to look into in-home help and the differences between Palliative and Hospice Care.

 March: Dementia 101 - What is dementia, how does it affect the brain, how does it affect a person caring for someone?